-Microservices -- which promote a modular application design -- facilitate flexibility, as they provide organizations with the freedom to choose development languages, frameworks, code builds, integration processes and runtime infrastructure.
+Microservices promote a modular application design, and facilitate flexibility.
+They provide organizations with the freedom to choose development languages, frameworks, code builds, integration processes and runtime infrastructure.
 However, such freedom leaves developers and DevOps teams with a daunting array of choices.

 There is no prescriptive or universal action plan to deploy microservices in a production environment.
-However, major online service providers that operate hyperscale distributed architectures -- such as Google, Amazon and Netflix -- have shown that there are principles and issues every DevOps team must address as they prepare for a microservices deployment.
+However, major online service providers such as Google, Amazon and Netflix that operate hyperscale distributed architectures show that every DevOps team must address certain principles and issues to prepare for a microservices deployment.
 Here are six of those key lessons learned.

 1. Use cloud services for production infrastructure

 Simply stated, a microservices architecture is one in which applications consist of discrete, independently scalable components.
-Cloud services -- which encapsulate infrastructure resources or enterprise apps as on-demand services -- enable microservices, as they make it more cost-effective and convenient to disaggregate and run application functions as separate components.
+Cloud services, which encapsulate infrastructure resources or enterprise apps as on-demand services, enable microservices -- they make it more cost-effective and convenient to disaggregate and run application functions as separate components.
 Rather than use traditional IT infrastructure, build and deploy microservices in the cloud.

-While the decision to operate in the cloud still provides IT organizations with an array of choices for a microservices runtime environment, avoid partitioning microservices into discrete VM instances, as containers and serverless functions are better suited to microservices deployments.
-VM instances might still be necessary, since container users often deploy compute instances to build a cluster -- as opposed to using a fully managed containers as a service tool like Azure Container Instances.
-However, a cloud Kubernetes service, such as AWS Elastic Container Service for Kubernetes or Google Kubernetes Engine, should manage these instances.
+While the decision to operate in the cloud still provides IT organizations with an array of choices for a microservices runtime environment, don't partition microservices into discrete VM instances, as containers and serverless functions are better suited to microservices deployments.
+VM instances might still be necessary, because container users often deploy compute instances to build a cluster rather than use a fully managed containers-as-a-service tool.
+However, it's better to manage these instances through a cloud Kubernetes service, such as Azure Kubernetes Service, AWS Elastic Kubernetes Service or Google Kubernetes Engine.

 Given the novelty of microservices deployments, never judge the feasibility, cost and performance of cloud services based on your history with legacy applications and servers.
-Likewise, don't assume cost-performance tradeoffs in storage, but rather research the financial and performance differences between solid-state drives and hard disk drives, since SSDs might be worth the incremental cost.
+Likewise, don't assume cost-performance tradeoffs in storage -- research the financial and performance differences between solid-state drives and hard disk drives, and you might determine SSDs are worth the incremental cost.

 2. Design for failure

-A microservices architecture is decoupled and distributed, which means individual application components have many dependencies.
-Such disaggregation enables components to operate, receive updates and scale independently -- without a base reliance on the availability or responsiveness of other microservices.
-The microservices infrastructure cannot be critically dependent on a single server.
-Without mutual independence, a microservices design becomes a convoluted monolithic system.
+A microservices architecture is decoupled and distributed, with individual application components that have many dependencies.
+Nevertheless, such disaggregation enables components to operate, receive updates and scale independently without a base reliance on the availability or responsiveness of other microservices.
+The microservices infrastructure is not critically dependent on a single server -- without mutual independence, a microservices design becomes a convoluted monolithic system.

 3. Decentralize data management

 Enterprise data centers often consolidate databases and storage volumes onto a few systems to improve operational efficiency, cut licensing costs and simplify application, policy and security management.
 This monolithic approach is anathema to microservices design, as the database features don't suit every situation.
-Similarly, with consolidation, several microservices application teams might share the same database, which becomes a problem once someone needs to update the database structure that other microservices depend upon.
+If several microservices application teams share the same database, this becomes a problem when someone needs to update the database structure that other microservices depend upon.